zbtolon/customer-portal/cpsupport.md

 11. Click **Add Ticket**.

-After you add a ticket, it is routed to the appropriate member of the Support team for resolution.
+After you add a ticket, it is routed to the appropriate member of the support team for resolution.
 Tickets are handled based on the degree of severity, meaning that the most severe issues, such as outages, are handled first, followed by service degrading issues, and then questions.
-A member of the Support team will be in contact with the assignees regarding additional information to resolve the ticket.
+A member of the support team will be in contact with the assignees regarding additional information to resolve the ticket.

 ## Creating a ticket for account issues
 {: #cp_creatacctsuptickwsp}